 If you’re looking for careers in construction that are more physical in nature, glaziers have a promising path ahead of them.
 Glaziers install glass in windows, storefronts, and other displays, often using their technical knowledge and creative skills to fit panes to unique spaces or design solutions for specific specs.

 Job prospects are very good.
 As the BLS points out, the role is growing at a rate of 5% between 2020 and 2030, with a median salary of $46,080 annually.
 If you have physical stamina and strength, material knowledge, and mathematical skills, you’ll do well.

 To get started, all you need is a high school diploma, followed by an apprenticeship and on-the-job training.

 9. Elevator Installers and Repairers

 If you don’t have fears of closed spaces and heights and don’t mind being on call in emergency situations, becoming an elevator installer or repairer can prove a lucrative and rewarding career.
-With 10% job growth predicted between 2018 and 2028, according to (who else?) the BLS, you won’t have trouble finding a job.
-Additionally, with a median salary of $84,990 annually, you’ll make a very comfortable living.
+With 6% job growth predicted between 2020 and 2030, according to the BLS, you won’t have trouble finding a job.
+Additionally, with a median salary of $88,540 annually, you’ll make a very comfortable living.

 Starting your career typically requires an apprenticeship, in addition to ongoing training throughout a career.
 It is a challenging field, with significant repercussions for consumer safety, so it’s essential you stay up to date on all training.